 BMW Electronic Component Water Damage Class Action Settlement

 In 2017, a settlement was reached regarding a class action lawsuit against BMW AG and BMW of North America.
-The lawsuit alleged that certain BMW 5 Series vehicles had a defect that allowed water to because of clogged sunroof drainage tubes, damaging vital electrical components located in the lowest part of the vehicle.
-The damage could reportedly cause vehicles to lose power while operating, experience electrical malfunction and/or fail to start.
+The BMW class action lawsuit alleged that certain BMW 5 Series vehicles had a defect that allowed water to leak because of clogged sunroof drainage tubes, damaging vital electrical components located in the lowest part of the vehicle.
+The damage in these BMW lemons could reportedly cause vehicles to lose power while operating, experience electrical malfunction and/or fail to start.

 - In August 2017, BMW announced the recall of over 2,000 vehicles due to an airbag deployment issue.
 The front passenger airbag could be deactivated, increasing the risk of injury.
 The recall affected 2,158 model year 2006 325i, 325xi, 330i, 330xi, 525i, 525xi, 530i, 530xi, and 550i vehicles equipped with the Sport Seat options and model year 2006 525i, 525xi, 530i, 530xi and 550i vehicles with standard seats.
 The front passenger seat contains a seat occupant detection mat that determines if and how the airbag should deploy in a crash.
 Defects in the device could lead to a system failure, increasing the risk of injury.
 Dealers were instructed to repair or replace the occupant detection mat if necessary.